 Photo credit: Reuters

-2019 was a year of unexpected political shifts in Latin America.
-What will this mean for the Jewish communities in the region and their priority concerns in 2020?
+What will this all mean for the Jewish communities in the region in 2022?

-The Jewish community in Latin America experienced the same challenges and opportunities as their fellow citizens and are not alone in wondering how these political shifts will affect their daily lives.
-The organized local Jewish communities are apolitical and work with all governments regardless of their political leaning.
+The Jewish communities of Latin America experienced the same challenges and opportunities as their fellow citizens and are not alone in wondering how these political shifts will affect their daily lives.
+The organized local Jewish communities are apolitical and seek to work with all governments regardless of their political leanings.
 Issues such as security, economic stability, health, education, and basic human rights are front and center on the agenda of all Latin American Jews.
-Latin American Jewish institutions are active in fighting anti-Semitism, discrimination, xenophobia and racism; strengthening relations with Israel, standing up to BDS, fighting terrorism and securing religious freedoms.
+Jewish institutions are active in fighting antisemitism, discrimination, xenophobia, and racism.
+They also work to strengthen relations with Israel, stand up to BDS, fight terrorism and secure religious freedoms.

-2019 ended with major political protests in some Latin American countries primarily on the back of demands for economic equality.
-While each country has its own intrinsic issues to tackle, we can comfortably assert that political divisions and polarized societies have historically been detrimental to the well-being of Jewish communities in Latin America as elsewhere around the world, and increased instability may have an impact on their individual and communal security as well as migration patterns.
+While each country has its own unique issues to tackle, we can comfortably assert that political divisions and polarized societies have historically been detrimental to the well-being of Jewish communities in Latin America as elsewhere around the world, and increased instability can impact individual and communal security as well as migration patterns.

 Influence of Iran & Hezbollah

-The two terrorist attacks in Argentina in the early 1990s, largely believed to have been perpetrated by Hezbollah with support from Iran, plus the alleged murder of the AMIA case prosecutor, Alberto Nisman, five years ago hover over Argentina’s past and present.
+The two terrorist attacks in Argentina in the early 1990s, largely believed to have been perpetrated by Hezbollah with support from Iran, plus the alleged murder seven years ago of Alberto Nisman, the AMIA bombing case prosecutor, continue to loom over Argentina’s past and present.
 ADL continues to advocate that justice be pursued for victims of all these terrorist crimes.
-Indeed, 2022 will mark 30 years since the Israeli Embassy bombing and 28 years since the AMIA attack, and the perpetrators and masterminds of this deadly terrorism have yet to be brought to justice.
-The return of Cristina Kirchner to politics raised tensions with the Argentinean Jewish community who remain opposed to the Memorandum of Understanding she signed with Iran, which essentially absolved Iran of responsibility for the attacks.
+Indeed, 2022 will mark 30 years since the Israeli Embassy bombing and 28 years since the AMIA attack, and the perpetrators and masterminds of these deadly attacks have yet to be brought to justice.
+The return of Former President Cristina Kirchner to politics raised further tensions with the Argentinean Jewish community who remained opposed to the Memorandum of Understanding Kirschner signed with Iran, which essentially absolving Iran of responsibility for the attacks.

 Adoption of the IHRA Definition

-In 2019, Luis Almagro of the Organization of American States (OAS) announced the adoption of the IHRA working definition of anti-Semitism for OAS.
-This was a seminal moment for the region and provides an opportunity for other countries to adopt the IHRA definition as a way to provide a framework for judicial systems in the region to prosecute alleged anti-Semitic and anti-Zionist incidents in their countries.
-We are already witnessing some progress in the region as the government of Uruguay adopted the #IHRA definition on the 75th anniversary of the Liberation of Auschwitz.
+In 2019, Luis Almagro, Secretary General of the Organization of American States (OAS) announced the adoption of the International Holocaust Remembrance Alliance (IHRA) working definition of antisemitism for OAS.
+This was a seminal moment for the region and provides an opportunity for other countries to adopt IHRA to provide a guidance for judicial systems in the region in helping them better understand alleged antisemitic and anti-Zionist incidents in their countries.
+We have already seen some progress in the region as the government of Uruguay adopted the IHRA definition on the 75th anniversary of the Liberation of Auschwitz.
 Argentina and Guatemala have also adopted the definition and Brazil joined the IHRA as an observer state in November 2021.

 Relations with Israel

-Jewish communities in Latin America are ardently Zionist, with strong loyalty to their home countries along with a strong affinity for the State of Israel.
-Issues surrounding the Israeli-Palestinian conflict and broader issues in the Middle East directly impact local Jewish communities in the region, with noticeable spikes in anti-Semitic incidents when tensions rise as was the case in May 2021 during the conflict between Israel and Hamas.
+Jewish communities in Latin America are ardently Zionist, with strong loyalty to their home countries along with an affinity for the State of Israel.
+Issues surrounding the Israeli-Palestinian conflict and broader issues in the Middle East directly impact local Jewish communities in the region, with noticeable spikes in antisemitic incidents when tensions rise as was the case in May 2021 during the conflict between Israel and Hamas.

-Guatemala is the only country in the region to move its embassy to Jerusalem.
+Guatemala and Honduras are the only countries in the region to have their embassies in Jerusalem.
 Paraguay briefly moved its embassy in May 2018 under the presidency of Horacio Cartes, but the move was reversed a few months later by President Mario Abdo Benitez.
-Honduras and Brazil have signaled their willingness to move their embassies but have yet to fully implement the decision.
+Brazil has signaled its willingness to move its embassy but has yet to fully implement the decision.

 Delegitimization of Israel

-BDS and other forms of delegitimization of Israel have yet to make a significant impact in the Latin American region, with the exception of Chile, which has the largest Palestinian community outside of the Middle East, at approximately 400,000 people.
-The Jewish community numbers approximately 17,000.
+BDS and other forms of delegitimization of Israel have yet to make a significant impact in Latin America, with the exception of Venezuela and Chile, which has the largest Palestinian community outside of the Middle East, at approximately 400,000 people.
+The Jewish community of Chile numbers approximately 17,000.
 For the most part, these communities have been living side-by-side in harmony.
 However, there is a vociferous anti-Israel group led by the Chilean Palestinian Federation that employs a systematic campaign to delegitimize the State of Israel, such as proposing a bill that seeks to strip away the Chilean citizenship of any adult who volunteers to serve in the Israeli army.
 In addition, there is a pending bill in Congress to penalize individuals and companies who do business in “Illegal Settlements in Occupied Territories” - referring to Palestinian Territories.
 Unfortunately, the newly elected President of Chile, Gabriel Boric, supports such bill, and has made problematic statements in the past claiming Israel is a genocidal state and putting the onus on the local Jewish community to demand from Israel the return of Palestinian lands.
 We hope that the Boric administration will understand that such statements and actions may lead to expressions of antisemitism and put the local Jewish community at peril.

-Religious freedoms are likely to be maintained by Latin American governments and, except for Venezuela, the region’s Jewish population numbers should remain stable.
+Religious freedoms are likely to be maintained by Latin American governments and the region’s Jewish population numbers should remain relatively stable.